Wilfried Stroh

 Wilfried Stroh (26 December 1939 – 15 July 2025) was a German philologist and academic.

 Life and career

 Born in Stuttgart on 26 December 1939, Stroh was the son of Hans Leopold Stroh and Rosemarie Wendel.
-He attended the University of Tübingen, the Ludwig Maximilian University of Munich, and the University of Vienna before earning a doctorate from the University of Heidelberg.
+He attended the University of Tübingen, LMU Munich, and the University of Vienna before earning a doctorate from Heidelberg University.
 His work primarily focused on Roman poetry and rhetoric, particularly Cicero.
 He published numerous works on the history of the Latin language and the history of rhetoric in Antiquity.
 He was heavily involved with the promotion of spoken Latin and encouraging the oral and sung practice of the language.
 His wide array of published works aimed to keep Latin alive in contemporary culture.

 Wilfried Stroh died in Munich on 15 July 2025, at the age of 85.